metapensiero/metapensiero.pj/README.rst

 Conversions Rosetta Stone
 -------------------------

-Here are brief list of examples of the conversions the tool applies, just some, but not all.
+Here is a brief list of examples of the conversions the tool applies, just some, but not all.

 Simple stuff